 If you Google wedding photography styles (which I’m sure will be another article I’ll write soon), you’ll have more opinions to navigate.
 Some like to think in terms of editing style: light, airy, muted tones; dark, moody, colorful; high contrast or low contrast; natural light; fine art; emotive; editorial or photojournalist; classic & romantic; timeless; natural; candid.
 All these descriptors help photographers try to differentiate themselves.
-Personally I believe to capture a wedding day completely you have to be extremely well rounded in your skill set, as versed in the creative talents as well as the technical skills.
+Personally, I believe to capture a wedding day completely you have to be extremely well rounded in your skill set, as versed in the creative talents as well as the technical skills.
 It’s a very significant fast-paced day that takes a bit more than fitting into one specific keyword.
-All that being said I strive to document each wedding in a way that is authentic, vibrant and joyful.
+All that being said I strive to document each wedding in a way that is authentic, creative, and joyful.

 2. What happens if you’re sick / in an accident and can’t make it to my wedding?

 New England actually has an amazing community of professional photographers and I’ve built connections with great people over the past 14 years.
 For the record, I have never missed a wedding assignment.
 So batting 1000, which I’m very proud of.
 This isn’t a ‘usual’ occupation where we get to call in if we’re not feeling it that day.
 I take this responsibility very seriously and truly want to be there with my clients to capture their day and do the job I'm hired to do.
 So if something unforeseen did happen I would be able to reach out to my list of associates and the local community and find a suitable emergency replacement.

 This should always be an easy ‘yes’.
 Many venues need proof of insurance to even work at the wedding venue property so it’s essential for a professional.
 My business is fully insured with liability insurance suitable for working at every venue.